chrisyphus/Synchronized-Queueing-Network/README.md

 # Synchronized_Queueing_Network
-SQN Project with Peter Haas and Cen Wang
+SQN Project by Christopher Gomez with assistance from Peter Haas and Cen Wang